 Proven Expansion Capability.
 We have successfully developed and then replicated our business model.
 This has included the acquisition of health plans, the development of new operations and the transition of members from other plans.
 The establishment of our health plan in Utah reflected our ability to replicate our business model in new states, while the acquisitions in Michigan and Washington demonstrated our ability to acquire and successfully integrate existing health plan operations.
 For example, since our acquisition in Washington on December 31, 1999, membership increased from approximately 60,000 members to approximately 178,000 members as of March 31, 2003 while profitability also improved.
-Our plan is now the largest Medicaid managed care plan in the state with 44,000 members as of March 31, 2003, an increase of 28,000 members during 2002 and the first quarter of 2003.
+Our plan is now the largest Medicaid managed care plan in the state.
+In Utah, our health plan is the largest Medicaid managed care plan in the state with 44,000 members as of March 31, 2003, an increase of 28,000 members during 2002 and the first quarter of 2003.
 Substantially all of the growth was from the successful integration of members from competing multi-product health plans which exited the market.